kulshekhar/ts-jest/README.md

 ```
 This setup should allow you to write Jest tests in Typescript and be able to locate errors without any additional gymnastics.

+### Coverage

+Prior to version `20.0.0`, coverage reports could be obtained using the inbuilt coverage processor in `ts-jest`.
+Starting with version `20.0.0`, `ts-jest` delegates coverage processing to jest and no longer includes a coverage processor.

+To generate coverage results, set the `mapCoverage` property in the `jest` configuration section to `true`.

 ### React Native

 There is a few additional steps if you want to use it with React Native.